kunaljs-sudo/LeaderBoard/README.md

 2. run `./gradlew bootjar` to create executable jar.
 The jar will be located inside build directories.

 ## Need to be added:
-Since this application uses cloud Atlas mongodb and I have removed mongo-config.properties file which contain username and password of database, if you want to use mongodb cloud you can add the file in main/resources
+Since this application uses cloud MySQL server from "https://aiven.io" as database and I have removed mysql-config.properties file which contain hostname, portname, username, password, etc. of database, if you want to use mysql cloud you can use Aven.io add the file in main/resources
-FileName should be exact same as I have provided this filename to LeaderboardApplication.java as property file, if you wish to change it change in LeaderboardApplication.java too
+FileName should be exact same as I have provided this filename to LmsApplication.java as property file, if you wish to change it change in LmsApplication.java too
-#### mongo-config.properties
+#### mysql-config.properties
+- mysql.host=hostname
+- mysql.port=portname
+- mysql.database=dbname
-- mongodb.username=username
+- mysql.username=username
-- mongodb.password=password
+- mysql.password=password

 ## PostMan Collection
 - [PostManCollection.json](https://github.com/kunaljs-sudo/LeaderBoard/blob/main/LeaderBoard.postman_collection4.json)